 Grant District/ College RSCCD Goals Due Status Expected Notification Date Match If awarded Institution- alization?
-District/College authorized submission CA Community Colleges Chancellor's Office (\$70,000) services for low- income STEM majors to promote transfer to 4-year STEM programs.
-Middle College High School CA Community Colleges Chancellor's Office (\$100,000) SAC - Vaniethia Hubbard Goals #1, #2, #3, and #4 Expected to be due in April/May 2020 Planning June 2020 Yes.
+District/College authorized submission NEH Humanities Initiatives at Community Colleges \$150,000 SCC - Rachel Petrocelli, Seth Dougherty RSCCD July 16, 2020 Submitted January 2021 No Develop a humanities research lab and expand research resources (databases, digital resources) in collaboration with the library.
+No Yes Fall 2020 MESA (Math, Engineering, Science) Achievement Program CA Community Colleges Chancellor's Office (\$70,000) SAC -Maria de la Cruz, Cathie Shaffer Goals #3 and #4 The RFA for 20/21 has not been released.
+Concern as this is an existing program.
+Planning June 2020 Yes.
+A % of the Student Services Coordinator's salary and 100% of the benefits constitute the match.
+MESA Center will continue to provide academic and support services for low-income STEM majors to promote transfer to 4-year STEM programs.
+No Yes Middle College High School CA Community Colleges Chancellor's Office (\$100,000) SAC - Vaniethia Hubbard Goals #1, #2, #3, and #4 The RFA for 20/21 has not been released.
+Concern as this is an existing program.
+Planning June 2020 Yes.
 Match is met 100% by SAUSD.
 SAC will continue to operate Middle College High School for at-risk SAUSD high school students.
-No Pending NEH Humanities Initiatives at Community Colleges \$150,000 SCC - Rachel Petrocelli, Seth Dougherty RSCCD July 16, 2020 Writing January 2021 No Develop a humanities research lab and expand research resources (databases, digital resources) in collaboration with the library.
 No Pending U.S. Economic Development Administration - Public Works & Economic Adjustment Assistance (up to \$30,000,000 DO - Enrique Perez Goals #1, #2, #3, and #4 Applications accepted on an on-going basis Planning 60-days after app & all req documents submitted 20%-50% based on program & other factors Lead a regional partnership of key stakeholders to implement a workforce development project.
 Yes Yes